 Dry saunas are the best for eliminating excess Kapha!
 Swedish or infrared are great.
 Steambaths might work more or less because of the heat, but are less effective because it’s a humid heat (and one of the qualities of Kapha is humid).

 Kapha balancing foods

 As we move from Vata to Kapha season, you’re going to want to adapt your food to be more Kapha reducing.
 It’s best to decrease your intake of sour, salty and sweet foods and increase your intake of heating, light, drying foods and spices.

 And I have just the thing for easy 30 minute Kapha balancing meals! 👇

 7 Day Kapha balancing Meal Plan for late winter/spring

-During the quarantine I wrote the 7 Day Kapha Balancing Ayurvedic Meal plan for late winter/spring ebook.
+Check out the 7 Day Kapha Balancing Ayurvedic Meal plan for late winter/spring ebook.
 It’s a 47 page ebook with delicious Ayurvedic recipes aimed to balance Kapha.
 All recipes are light and slightly detoxing, allowing for a gentle transition into spring.
 And best of all – they all take 30 minutes or less to prepare.

 That’s it!
 These 5 tips for reducing and eliminating Kapha in spring will help you transition from winter to spring smoothly.

 Pin this article for later!